Triangle Piercing FAQ Info by APP Certified Piercers in NYC

 • Those who have been assessed by an experienced piercer familiar with successful placement for this piercing.

-• Curved barbells, circular barbells and captive bead rings tend to be the most popular options.<\li>
+• Curved barbells, circular barbells, and captive bead rings are popular options.

-• implant-certified titanium, solid gold, niobium, and implant-certified steel, are all considered safe, hypoallergenic options that are biocompatible for optimized healing.
+• Implant-certified titanium, solid gold, niobium, and implant-certified steel are considered safe, hypoallergenic options for optimized healing.

 • Initial gauge: 12g to 10g for stability.

-• Length: Depends on individual anatomy but these sizes allow for improved stability and long-term success.
+• Length: Depends on individual anatomy, but these sizes help ensure improved stability and long-term success.

 Yes, but only after it is fully healed and in increments that are one size at a time.